TITLE 8 SOCIAL SERVICES

 (a) provide recipient or their personal representative with a timely, written denial, which includes the reason for the denial;

-(b) inform the recipient or their personal representative of his/her right to submit, and the procedure for submission of a written statement disagreeing with the denial and also inform the recipient or their personal representative that if no statement of disagreement is submitted, the recipient or their personal representative may request that the HCC provide the recipient’s or their personal representative’s request for amendment and the denial with any future disclosures of the PHI that is the subject of the amendment request;
+(b) inform the recipient or their personal representative of the recipient’s right to submit, and the procedure for submission of a written statement disagreeing with the denial and also inform the recipient or their personal representative that if no statement of disagreement is submitted, the recipient or their personal representative may request that the HCC provide the recipient’s or their personal representative’s request for amendment and the denial with any future disclosures of the PHI that is the subject of the amendment request;

 (c) if necessary, prepare a written rebuttal to the recipient’s or their personal representative’s statement of disagreement and provide a copy to the recipient or their personal representative;